 Just kidding!
 I’ve never written a satirical article, so that felt really good.
 Thanks for letting me express myself, and thanks for reading all the way through.
 Please do the exact opposite of everything in this article.
 Serve others.
 Integrate with society, and interact.
 Honor yourself.
 Practice radical self-care and choose life, health, education, and a drama-free environment.
 Feel your feelings.
 Take personal responsibility.
 Engage in compassion, never judgment.
 People are doing the very best they can.
 If they could do better they would, just like you.
 Finally, be yourself.
 You’re the only YOU on the earth.
 We need you to be you, and we encourage you to allow us to support your growth and development.
 We can all get better together.

 It’s Time to Lead

 We are not here to just survive.
 We are not just here to play small.
 We are not here to hide.
 We are not a coincidence or a mistake.
 We are meant to thrive, play soul-out, and we are on purpose.
 The more you show up, the more we all grow.
 Lead, never just survive.
 We don’t have time for surviving.
 No one will make it out alive, so why bother simply surviving?
 We’re all counting on you.
 No one is like you, and no one can be you.
 So show up.
 The only thing that depends on you is everything.
 Why should anyone else step up if you won’t?
 Lead.
 Someone has to.

 It’s time to lead.
 Find your tribe of leaders who desire to lead themselves, lead their society, and lead their families more powerfully.
-Join our community of leaders who are gathered to learn together, and who are committed to supporting each other and holding each other accountable for significance and leadership.
-Join now.
-I commit to you that it will be the best decision you’ve ever made.
+Join our Elite Mastermind of successful business owners who are committed to gathering to learn and grow, support each other, and hold each other accountable for finding ultimate success and freedom in their lives and businesses.